josdejong/jsoneditor/docs/api.md

 - `{function} onChange`

   Set a callback function triggered when the contents of the JSONEditor change.
 Called without parameters.
-Will only be triggered on changes made by the user, not in case of programmatic changes via the functions `set` or `setText`.
+Will only be triggered on changes made by the user, not in case of programmatic changes via the functions `set`, `setText`, `update`, or `updateText`.

 - `{function} onEditable`